Skip to content

 For engineers heading to Phase 5 (HPC, GPU Infrastructure) or building AI applications that generate the inference demand your hardware serves.

-This track teaches the AI application and infrastructure workloads — the demand side of the chip market.
+This track teaches the AI application, infrastructure, and safety workloads that sit on top of modern inference systems — the demand side of the chip market.

 # Module What you learn Leads to

-3 Agentic AI & GenAI LLM agents, RAG pipelines, tool use, multi-step reasoning, GenAI products Phase 5A/B (GPU Infrastructure, HPC)
+3 Agentic AI & GenAI LLM agents, RAG pipelines, tool use, multi-step reasoning, prompt-injection basics, coding agents, and GenAI products Phase 5A/B (GPU Infrastructure, HPC)

-5 LLM Application Development Prompt engineering, fine-tuning, RAG architecture, evaluation, production deployment L1d/L1e roles (highest job volume)
+5 LLM Application Development Prompt engineering, Qwen3.5-4B Unsloth fine-tuning, RAG architecture, evaluation, guardrails, moderation, PII controls, production deployment L1d/L1e roles (highest job volume)

 Why Two Tracks?